patmooney/wabsnet/README.md

    - ~~download all/files of interest~~
    - some files may be too large to download in the time window requiring further key decrypting
    - this all leads to the user having to write fully automated code (and perhaps interface?)
+\
+\
 - Files on the user's computer may be a huge quantity of people's information which will need to be looked up online to identify a target
 - Should be other ways in order to access IP address for other users.
 - Maybe an online resource like a audio streaming site can be compromised and you can port-tunner through it to track user data packets
 - Generate an obscene amount of contacts and find a nice way to compress the data
 - Maybe some clues can be expressed in terms of points (x, y), the player will then have to render them to see the output visually
+\
+\
 - Need a mechanism where numbers go up to show achievement.
 Could be the % of the main story completed?
 - Network speed, speeds up rate at which data is returned
 - Threat level, some mechanism where your system is under threat from bad actors
 - Money?
 Buy shit on the dark webz?
 I.e. key for a backdoor to a streaming service which gives better access to users.
 - Limit on number of active queries to the backendz?
+- A way to watch for new connections to a comprimised online service, then to attack to steal bank info, crypto? - Fun part would be making it fully automated
+- Have A ficticious comoddity(s) such as crypto which fluctuates in price, write code to track buy/sell.
+- Money can be used to buy user dumps + backdoor keys
+- Maintain stats on effectiveness of code, i.e. money gained per minute, attacks completed per minute etc.
+- User's have a master key which can be calculted by continued attacks, the master key gives instant access to a compromised machine.
+- User lists can be sold on the dark-webz, price dictated by size, accuracy and the value of the target.
+\
+\
 - Electron App to give some sort of user-friendly presentable front-end to the goings-on, could display money, threat level, emails, active connections